 4.1.
-Activity concentration clearance levels (in-Bq/g) are usually applied for clearance of solid materials that contain radionuclides throughout their volume, such as activated metal components, contaminated soil and building rubble.
-Surface a surface contamination clearance level (in-Bq/cm2) can additionally be applied in case ofto items contaminated on their surfaces.
-An example of a national approach to the clearance of scrap metal scrap is presented in Annex V.
+Activity concentration clearance levels (Bq/g) are usually applied for clearance of solid materials that contain radionuclides throughout their volume, such as activated metal components, contaminated soil and building rubble.
+A surface contamination clearance level (Bq/cm) can additionally be applied to items contaminated on their surfaces.
+An example of a national approach to the clearance of scrap metal is presented in Annex V.

-- 4.2.
+4.2.
 The characterization and management of the clearance process for solid materials should follow the recommendations provided in Section 3.
-This section provides recommendations on the following aspects that are specific to solid materials: - (a) The activity concentration clearance levels and surface contamination clearance levels that can be applied; - (b) The approach to averaging and to situations where mixing is part of the material management process after clearance; - (c) The implementation of clearance measurements and related uncertainties (see Annex VII).
+This section provides recommendations on the following aspects that are specific to solid materials:

+- (a) The activity concentration clearance levels and surface contamination clearance levels that can be applied; - (b) The approach to averaging and to situations where mixing is part of the material management process after clearance; - (c) The implementation of clearance measurements and related uncertainties (see Annex VII).